raspberrypilearning/guess-the-flag/en/step_5.md

 --- /hints ---

++ Test your code by clicking the green flag and checking that the 'Chosen flags' list is filled with 6 countries each time.

 You might notice that sometimes the same country gets chosen more than once in the list.

 ![Duplicate countries](images/duplicate-countries.png)

-+ Add a block to the end of your custom block code to delete the **Flag number** from the 'Flags' list after it has been added to the 'Chosen flags' list.
++ Add a block to the end of your custom block code to delete the randomly chosen 'Flag number' from the 'Flags' list after this item has been added to the 'Chosen flags' list.
+This will stop it from being chosen again.

 ![Delete flag number](images/delete-flag-number.png)